More Lanes Aren’t Always the “Right” Answer

 - Enhancing transit stops

-“To determine Road Diet feasibility, we begin by looking at the existing traffic volume and crash history of the corridor,” explains Boes.
-“We may also recommend a detailed analysis of existing conditions to see what’s working and what’s not while taking into account the growth potential of the area.”
+“To determine road diet feasibility, we begin by looking at the existing traffic volume and crash history of the corridor,” explains Boes.
+“We may also recommend a detailed analysis of existing conditions to see what’s working and what’s not working while taking into account the growth potential of the area.”

 As funding for roadway projects becomes increasingly limited, the desire for cost-effective, smart solutions is stronger than ever.
-The primary expense associated with Road Diets is road signing, markings, or signal modifications, so they’re fairly inexpensive and can be planned in conjunction with other maintenance efforts like resurfacing.
-In addition, Road Diets occur within the existing roadway footprint.
+The primary expense associated with road diets is road signage, lane markings, or signal modifications, so they’re fairly inexpensive and can be planned in conjunction with other maintenance efforts, like resurfacing.
+In addition, road diets occur within the existing roadway footprint.
 This may reduce or eliminate costs associated with large reconstruction projects.

-According to the FHWA’s Road Diet Informational Guide, Road Diets have become more common since the 1990s with some of the first installations occurring in Iowa, Minnesota, Montana, as well as other states.
-The Snyder & Associates traffic and transportation teams were at the forefront of Road Diet installation in Iowa and have continued to assist communities ever since.
-While Road Diets are becoming more common and research shows significant benefits, they remain controversial for many communities.
+According to the FHWA’s Road Diet Informational Guide, road diets have become more common since the 1990s, with some of the first installations occurring in Iowa, Minnesota, and Montana.
+The Snyder & Associates traffic and transportation teams were at the forefront of road diet implementation in Iowa and have continued to assist communities ever since.
+While lane reductions are becoming more common and research shows significant benefits, they remain controversial for some communities.

-“It can be difficult for the public to see the value of a Road Diet and how reducing the number of lanes will improve safety without causing excessive delay in their community,” says Willham.
+“It can be difficult for the public to see the value of a road diet and how reducing the number of lanes will improve safety without causing excessive delay in their community,” says Willham.
 “During public engagement, we have to put ourselves in their shoes because the concept is a little counterintuitive.
-In addressing public concerns, we’re able to share data and provide examples where Road Diets have worked.
-Once installation is complete and people see it working, their opinions usually change.”
+In addressing public concerns, we’re able to share data and provide examples of where road diets have worked.
+Once the implementation is complete and people see it working, their opinions usually change.”

-Fifth Avenue South in Fort Dodge and Lincoln Street/Iowa Hwy 14 in Knoxville are two Road Diet projects that Snyder & Associates has worked on.
+Fifth Avenue South in Fort Dodge and Lincoln Street/Iowa Highway 14 in Knoxville are two road diet projects that Snyder & Associates recently completed.

 Prior to converting 5th Avenue South to a three-lane roadway, it was a four-lane facility where speeding was common and the crash rate was higher than average.
 When the conversion was proposed to the general public, opposition built from local businesses and citizens.
-Snyder & Associates worked with the city to educate the public on the benefits of the conversion, and the city moved forward with the lane reduction.
-Since completion in 2014, speeds have dropped through the corridor and the number of crashes have reduced significantly.
+Snyder & Associates worked with the city to educate the public on the benefits of the conversion.
+The city ultimately moved forward with the lane reduction project.
+Since completion, speeds have dropped significantly through the corridor and the number of crashes has been reduced.

-“In Knoxville, we’re currently assisting the city and DOT with Road Diet concepts and funding applications,” Boes says.
-“The road [Lincoln Street/Iowa Hwy 14] was in need of repair, so rather than just resurface it and put it back the way it was, the city opted to progressively explore options to improve safety.
-Collisions involving left-turns in that area were fairly common.
-By doing a Road Diet in conjunction with resurfacing, the city will maximize its investment and create a safer, more efficient corridor.”
+“In the City of Knoxville, we recently assisted the city and Iowa DOT with road diet concepts and funding applications,” Boes says.
+“The road (Lincoln Street/Iowa Highway 14) was in need of repair, so rather than just resurface it and put it back the way it was, the city opted to progressively explore options to improve safety.
+Collisions involving left turns in that area were fairly common.
+By doing a road diet in conjunction with resurfacing, the city maximized its investment and created a safer, more efficient corridor.”